pbxforce/vpn-server-openvpn/README.md

         bash append.sh <set-file-name> <ca.crt> <YourCertFileName.crt> <YourKeyFileName.key>

 Make sure to run the script from the same directory where your key and certificate files are.
-A new file will be generated in the same folder.
+A new file will be generated in the same directory.

 If there is any issue with the VPN Server, client connection or the script itself, let me know.